 Behind the Poem: Workless

-Today I'd like to revisit a poem I wrote a few years ago, titled Workless
+Today, I'd like to revisit a poem I wrote a few years ago, titled Workless.
+Read it here

-I wrote it when I was 22 years old, when I was lost and confused – I had no idea what to do with my life.
-I looked all around me and projected my fears onto others...
-Thinking how I was terrified to become like them, with broken dreams and diverted plans.
-I was so afraid of falling short of my aspirations, that I saw failure everywhere I went.
+I wrote it when I was 22 years old.
+I was lost and confused; I had no idea what to do with my life.
+I looked all around me and saw nothing but fear and failure.
+I was so terrified to become like them, full of broken dreams and diverted plans.
+I worried so much about falling short of my aspirations and goals, that I projected my worst fears onto others.

-In the poem, I was referring to the sorrow one feels when they're not where they wanted or planned to be.
-It's a normal and relatable human experience.
-But I've learnt, however, that the best parts of life are found in the paths you least expect.
-Not in your dreams or meticulously detailed plans, but in the dreams you don't know you have yet.
-Or never occurred to your mind to beget.
+In the poem, I refer to the sorrow one feels when they're not where they wanted or planned to be – which is a normal and relatable human experience.
+However, I've learnt that the best parts of life are often found in the paths you least expected.
+Not in your dreams or meticulously detailed plans, but in the dreams you didn't know you had yet.
+Or that never occurred to your mind to beget.
 You don't know what you could learn from a pursuit you didn't necessarily choose.
 You don't know the connections and knowledge you might gain to propel you forward.
-Instead of fighting change, we can embrace it and trust it to lead us to a better place.
+Instead of fighting change, we should embrace it and trust it to lead us to a better place.

 So long as we're alive on this green earth, our journeys and lessons are not over.
 There is always hope, always light, always a fighting chance.
 In the meantime, manning a stall of fruit is as noble an endeavour as any.
 Cutting and weighing meat at the butcher – quite alright.

 I've written an updated version of 'Workless', drawing inspiration from 'de library waz right down from de trolly tracks' by Ntozake Shange.
 It's a fun piece, one that reflects my newfound perspective on purpose and career paths.
-I also would like to note that the original poem was written in a mock-Shakespeare style.
-But this one is written from the viewpoint of a Black woman.
-Namely, me; I am celebrating the fact that I don't want Shakespeare's job anymore.
+I also would like to note that the original poem was written in a mock Shakespearean style.
+But this one is written in the rhythm and cadence of all the Black women who've inspired me – emphasising the fact that I don't want or need Shakespeare's job anymore.

 I call it 'Mouthful'.